manfromarce/DocSharp/README.md

 ### Supported features

-- Binary formats: almost all doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents/encodings.
-Most errors should be fixed now but more work is needed to make the library reliable; if you find other bugs, you are welcome to open an issue (please attach a sample file if the issue only occurs for specific documents).
+- Binary formats: most doc/xls/ppt features were supported by the original project, but exceptions occurred when using .NET (rather than .NET Framework) or loading specific documents.
+Many errors have been fixed, but more work is needed to make the library reliable; if you find other bugs, you are welcome to open an issue (please attach a sample file if the issue only occurs for specific documents).
-- DOCX to RTF:
-  * Font formatting, paragraphs, tables and lists
-    - Not all properties are supported, e.g. advanced positioning and conditional formatting for tables or some list types are not recognized.
-  * Images:
-    - JPEG, PNG, EMF and WMF are supported.
-    - Only inline images are supported (wrap layouts are not yet implemented).
-  * Hyperlinks and bookmarks
-  * Page setup: size, orientation, margins, borders, background color
-  * Header and footer
-  * Endnotes and footnotes
-  * Drop caps
-  * Fields (partial) and page numbers
-  * TODO: math formulas, drawings, OLE objects, comments
-- DOCX to Markdown:
-  * Text and basic formatting
-    - Bold, italic, underline, strikethrough, superscript, subscript, highlight
-    - Heading 1-6 styles
-  * Inline images
-    - `ImagesOutputFolder` needs to be set to an existing directory, otherwise images are skipped.
-An absolute URI is used by default; to produce a relative URI set `ImagesBaseUriOverride` to any not-null folder path (empty string or "." means same folder as the Markdown file, "../images" means images subfolder in the parent folder).
-    - Some image types are not recognized (e.g. WordPad embeds images in a different way compared to MS Word and other word processors).
-    - Images should be in JPEG, PNG or GIF format to be supported by browsers; BMP is partially supported but not recommended.
-There is currently no automatic image conversion implemented.
+- DOCX, RTF, Markdown: supported elements vary depending on input and output formats, see [Supported features](https://github.com/manfromarce/DocSharp/documentation/Supported_features.MD) for an overview.

+### Requirements

-    - Crop and effects are not supported.
+.NET 6, 8, 9 and .NET Framework 4.6.2 and higher are supported.
-  * Lists (partial)
-  * Tables (values only)
-  * Hyperlinks and bookmarks
-  * Page breaks are converted to horizontal lines
-  * Math formulas are converted to LaTex.
-Please also note that not all Markdown processors support math blocks.
-  * TODO: header, footer, endnotes, footnotes, extract text from text boxes
-- Markdown to DOCX:
-  * Basic Markdown features (headings, bold, italic, strikethrough, superscript, subscript)
-    - Few basic HTML tags such as `<u>`, `<sup>`, `<sub>`, `<mark>` are also supported
-  * Quotes and code blocks
-  * Lists
-  * External hyperlinks
-  * Bookmarks for internal hyperlinks to headings (GitHub-like auto-identifiers)
-  * Images
-    - The converter attempts to read local images and download online images (http/https URLs only).
-If this behavior is not desired, set `SkipImages` to true.
-    - Images specified as absolute URLs are processed by default.
-For relative URLs `ImagesBaseUri` needs to be set to an absolute local directory path or http(s) URL, which will be combined with the image file name at runtime, such as: `C:\Data` + `./images/image1.jpg`.
-    - WEBP and AVIF images are ignored as they are not supported in DOCX documents; base64 is also ignored as it is rarely used and not supported by many Markdown processors.
-    - Width and height must be specified in DOCX.
-The converter tries to scale the original image file dimensions to fit the page, but it's not always accurate.
-  * Tables (experimental)
-  * TODO: other internal hyperlinks types, math and other extensions, raw HTML blocks

 ### Usage